 |Foreign Travel Emergency Health Care2||None||None||80%||80%||80%||80%||None||None||80%||80%|

-*Effective January 1, 2020, Medigap Plans C and F are no longer available to newly eligible individuals.
+*Effective January 1, 2020, Medigap Plans C, Plan F, and High-Deductible Plan F are no longer available to newly eligible individuals.

 It's important to note, effective January 1, 2020, Medigap Plan F is no longer available for new enrollees.
 If you're a senior already enrolled in Plan F, nothing will change, and you will remain enrolled.
 Plan F was one of the most popular plans among older adults before it was discontinued for new enrollees.

 Medigap Plan F is the most comprehensive plan, as it fills in all of the gaps (remaining expenses) from Medicare Part A and Part B. What makes the plan so attractive is its low premium cost versus high coverage of all coinsurance, copayments, and deductibles.
 The only out of pocket costs you incur is 20 percent of any foreign travel emergency health care.